startupjs/startupjs/packages/startupjs/README.md

 ### `afterSession`

-Use this hook to execute code after initializing session data.
+The 'afterSession' hook adds middleware to handle requests to the route after the session ends on the server.

 ```js
   afterSession: (expressApp) => {